The STEM ITE Bursary is an incentive of up to £20,000 to ease the transition in to Initial Teacher Education.

-- The bursary is over and above any normal student support provided by Student Awards Agency Scotland (SAAS), as long as students meet the SAAS eligibility criteria.
+- The bursary is over and above any normal student support provided by the Student Awards Agency Scotland (SAAS), as long as students meet the SAAS eligibility criteria.

 - Students eligible for a bursary can also apply to have their tuition fees paid by the Scottish Government.
 For more information, or to make an application visit www.saas.gov.uk.